 Women don't plan to enter into abusive relationships.
-In fact, many women who have escaped abusive relationships swear to themselves that they will never get into another one, just to find themselves in another one.
+In fact, many women who've escaped abusive relationships swear to themselves that they will never get into another one, only to find themselves becoming victims of abuse once again.

 Sadly, it takes an average of five to seven acts of violence before a woman leaves her abuser.
-So, why not plan to not enter into an abusive relationship in the first place?
-5 Steps To Escaping An Emotionally Abusive Relationship
+So, why not plan to avoid entering into an abusive relationship in the first place?

-It may be easier to avoid an abusive relationship if you're able to detect the early signs.
-The following list "15 Warning Signs of an Abusive Relationship" is distributed by The Women's Center to women seeking domestic violence counseling.
+It's easier to avoid an abusive relationship if you're able to detect the early signs.
+The Women's Center distributed the following list for women seeking domestic violence counseling.
 A path to a safer, healthier and happier life often starts with a bit of knowledge.
-If your partner displays the following behaviors, you may be in an abusive relationship.
-The Happiness Two-Step
+If your partner displays the following behaviors, it's possible you're in an abusive relationship.

 1. He pushes for quick involvement.
 He comes on strong, claiming, "I've never felt loved like this before by anyone."
 You get pressured for an exclusive commitment almost immediately.

-2. There is jealousy.
-Your partner is excessively possesive, calls constantly, or visits unexpectedly.
+2. There's constant jealousy.
+Your partner is excessively possessive, calls constantly, or visits unexpectedly.

-3. He is controlling.
-He interrogates you intensely about who you talked to and where you were; checks mileage on the car; keeps all the money or asks for receipts; insists you ask for permission to go anywhere or do anything.
+3. He's controlling.
+He interrogates you intensely about who you talked to and where you were, checks mileage on the car, keeps all the money or asks for receipts, and insists you ask for permission to go anywhere or do anything.

 4. He has very unrealistic expectations.
-He expects you to be the perfect person and meet their every need.
+He expects perfection from you and for you to meet their every need.

-5. There is isolation.
-He tries to cut you off from family and friends; deprives you of a phone or car, or tries to prevent you from holding a job.
+5. There's isolation.
+He tries to cut you off from family and friends, deprives you of a phone or car, or tries to prevent you from holding a job.

 6. He blames others for his own mistakes.
 The boss, family, you — it's always someone else's fault if anything goes wrong.

-7. He makes everyone else responsibile for their feelings.
+7. He makes everyone else responsible for their feelings.
 The abuser says, "You make me angry" instead of "I'm angry."
 "I wouldn't get so pissed off if you wouldn't...